PlanB-Network/bitcoin-educational-content/courses/btc401/en.md

 Participants are expected to bring a strong sense of curiosity, an eagerness to learn at a professional level, and some foundational knowledge in development.
 While a detailed background in Bitcoin is not required, a basic understanding of coding principles and an openness to engaging with complex technical concepts are essential for making the most of the accelerator.

+#### Tools
+Throughout the course, participants will leverage key tools that will aid their understanding and enhance their learning experience.
+The use of Linux, the command line interface, GitHub, and Docker will be integral in providing a hands-on approach to Bitcoin development.
+These tools will facilitate working with the Bitcoin software stack, managing development environments, and collaborating on projects in a real-world setting.

 ## Why Bitcoin
 <chapterId>89a0aa8b-90bd-58b2-82b3-bc5e1f82eaeb</chapterId>